-Idera Website Products Purchase Support Community About Us Resources Legal - up p 3
+Idera Website Products Purchase Support Community About Us Resources Legal -- --

 Use the Refresh Audit Data option to change which audit data (snapshots) this assessment is using to perform the assigned security checks.
 Choosing a different set of audit data may alter the assessment findings.
 After you choose a new data set, SQL Secure updates the assessment.